Online Master of Science in Computer Information Systems Concentration in IT Project Management

 Why Choose BU’s IT Project Management?

-- The MSCIS program as been accredited by the Project Management Institute Global Accreditation Center for Project Management Education Programs (GAC).
+- The MSCIS program is accredited by the Project Management Institute Global Accreditation Center for Project Management Education Programs (GAC).

 - Students benefit from a supportive online network, with courses developed and taught by PhD-level full-time faculty and professionals with hands-on expertise in the industry.